Apparently iTunes keeps its playlist

 - Search Garageband Help for tips on creating custom

-paste it several times to get the total length up to about
+will need to copy and paste it several times to get the

-before choosing Share/iTunes as ringtone.
-When the
+choosing Share/iTunes as ringtone.
+When the iPhone is

 connected to iTunes select the new ringtone on the Ringtone

-ringtone as the default.
+select your new ringtone as the default.

 - Telstra (Australia): How